Social housing rent

 Every year, we review the rent you pay for your home, and your new rent comes into effect each April.

-We follow rules set by the government when we calculate any changes to your rent.
-In 2020, the rules say rents can be increased by last September's Consumer Price Index, a common measure of inflation, plus an extra 1%.
+We follow rules set by the government when we calculate any changes to your rent and it cannot be increased by no more than the Consumer Price Index (CPI), plus an extra 1%.

-Most people moving into homes let at an affordable rent will get a fixed tenancy, which will be reviewed after a period of five years.
+People moving into homes let at an affordable rent will get an assured tenancy.